harishlv777/Capstone_CC_Churn/README.md

 - No missing values detected in the dataset.
 - The dataset contains a mix of numerical, categorical (binary), and continuous features.
 - Churn is the primary target variable for prediction.
-- Features like Sentiment_Score, FCR, Service_Gap, and Complexity_Score may provide strong insights into customer dissatisfaction.
+- Features like Sentiment_Score, First Call Resolution (FCR), Service_Gap, and Complexity_Score may provide strong insights into customer dissatisfaction.

 ## Next Steps:
 - Check for class imbalance in the Churn column.